harshalpatil2012/DevUtils/Git-BitBucket/Stash-Branches/README.md

 ## Note

 - This script is intended for informational purposes and allows you to quickly retrieve branch counts for repositories within a Bitbucket project.
-- Keep your Bitbucket project and API credentials secure.
+- Keep Bitbucket project and API credentials secure.
-- Use this script responsibly in your development environment.
+- Use this script responsibly in development environment.

 Feel free to reach out if you encounter any issues or have questions about using this script.